Bowery/website/markdown/DOCUMENTATION.md

 app.use(require('bowery'))
 ```

-In your handler callback you'll have access to Bowery.
+In your handler callback, you'll have access to Bowery.

 ```
 app.get('/home', function (bowery, req, res, next) {